powered by Advanced iFrame free. Get the Pro version on CodeCanyon.

 Tel: 01590 672953

 Lymington Tourist Information Office and the St Barbe Museum are situated in the same building in New Street, a one-way road leading East off the High Street between Boots the Chemist and Costa Coffee.
-Click the link for a map.Close Window
+Alternatively, ask our friendly team of Dockmasters who all live locally, their knowledge of the area is unrivalled.

 The open top tourist bus makes a circular trip of the New Forest National Park and departs from the High Street opposite the main Post Office, near Lymington Church.
 The round trip lasts for about 2 hours and you can get on and off at any point along the route.